Umweltingenieurwissenschaften

 Internship A 12-week internship must be completed before taking up the degree programme.
 Proof of this must be provided at the Internship Office by the end of the 2nd semester at the latest.

-Admission Applying with international qualifications:
+Admission requirements Applying with international qualifications:

 Language requirements, required documents

-Application deadlines
+Application Application deadlines and online application

 Good to know Costs and budget